SICS-Fundamental-Research-Center/GIDCL/README.md

 ```
 GEIL_Data/dataset/correction/test_output.csv
 ```
-For IMDB, due to the large size of correction, we cut the result in 4.
+For IMDB, due to the large size of correction, we cut the result in 4 parts.
 ### Output and Evaluation
 After $\mathcal{M}_G$ and VAD correction, the output file is processed and stored in
 ```